course-dprep/ratings_series_imdb/README.md

 The chosen research method for the mentioned research question is a regression analysis.
 This research method will be suitable to investigate the relation between the following variables: the length of a TV show and the episode ratings.
 Performing a regression analysis allows us to determine if the length of a TV show significantly affects the ratings of its episodes and to learn more about the direction of the relationship.

-To perform the regression analysis we will make use of the following data sets: 1. title.episode.tsv.gz a.
-To find the series and the episodes 2. title.ratings.tsv.gz a.
-Average rating of individual users combined 3. title.basics.tsv.gz a.
-Genre for cross reference
+To perform the regression analysis we will make use of the following data sets:
+1. title.episode.tsv.gz a.
+To find the series and the episodes
+2. title.ratings.tsv.gz a.
+Average rating of individual users combined

 ## Way of Deployment